 The probe parameters are accessed by pressing "SET" after the name of the parameter is displayed.
 The value of the parameter may be changed using the "UP" and "DOWN" buttons.
 After the desired value is reached press "SET" to set the parameter to the new value.
-Pressing "EXIT" skips the parameter and ignors any changes that may have been made.
+Press "EXIT" to skip the parameter ignoring any changes that have been made.